 - Six 4ft x 4ft skylights bring natural daylight into the interior of our hospital.

-- South facing lobby with large windows brings natural light and passive solar gain in winter.
+- Large windows in our lobbies bring natural light and passive solar gain in winter.

 - A comprehensive single-stream recycling program diverts paper, plastics, aluminum, packing materials, and glass from the land field.